Health Education Volunteer

 • Teaching experience

-• Bachelor of Arts/Bachelor of Science degree in Nutrition, Health, Health Education, Nursing, Physical Education, Behavior Change, Community Health, or a similar discipline
+• Bachelor of Arts/Bachelor of Science degree in Nutrition, Health, Health Education, Nursing, Physical Education, Public Health, Social Work, or a similar discipline

 • Health-related work or volunteer experience

-• Professional experience in the field of social work
+• Professional experience in the field of community public health and/or social work

 • Knowledge of human and child development

-• Knowledge of community organization and needs assessment techniques
+• Knowledge of community organizing and needs assessment techniques

 • Understand how to construct, implement, and evaluate health awareness campaigns

 • Experience working with diverse segments of community population such as youth, children with special needs, parents, teachers, youth service providers, and community health professionals